-Helping Yellowstone wolves, bison, and grizzly bears thrive
+Helping Yellowstone wolves, bison, grizzly bears and more thrive

 If there is a single defining component to Greater Yellowstone, it is the unique and iconic wildlife that roam throughout the region.
 To thrive, the wildlife of Greater Yellowstone need healthy, connected habitats and large expanses of wild country.

 - Protect key habitat and improve wildlife migration routes

 - Keep people and wildlife safe now and in the future

 - Advocate for sound policies that protect Yellowstone's iconic and wild animals around the region.